-The pre-test, post-test, and gain scores on the Critical Thinking variable and its dimensions- Process of Thinking and Product of Thinking-as well as the Social Skills variable and its dimensions-Skill Concern of for Others.
-Relationship/Friendship Skills, Communication Skills, Self-Care/Self Control Skills, and Decision Making/Problem Solving Skills-may therefore be interpreted from Table 5.1.1, which shows that the entire sample (N=300) is normally distributed.
+The pre-test, post-test, and gain scores on the Critical Thinking variable and its dimensions-Process of Thinking and Product of Thinking-as well as the Social Skills variable and its dimensions-Skill of Concern for Others, Relationship/Friendship Skills, Communication Skills, Self-Care/Self Control Skills, and Decision Making/Problem Solving Skills-may therefore be interpreted from Table 5.1.1, which shows that the entire sample (N=300) is normally distributed.

-The students with ADHD in the blended learning strategy group (the experimental group) and the traditional method group (the control group) are matched in this section based on homogeneity determined by pre-test scores on the critical thinking variable and its dimensions (process and product of thinking) and the social skills variable and its dimensions (skill of concern for others, relationship/friendship skills, communication skills, self-care/self control skills, decision making/problem solving skills) prior to the experiment.
-It is a prerequisite for carrying out two experimental group studies.
-In the current study, the 300 ADHD students that make up the Control and Experimental groups are matched based on their pre-test scores on two different variables: social skills and its dimensions (communication skills, relationship/friendship skills, self-care/self control skills, and decision making/problem solving skills) and critical thinking and its dimensions (process and product of thinking).
-Tvalues of the pre-test mean scores were calculated to match the groups and determine whether the ADHD students in the group taught using the blended learning strategy (called the experimental group) and the group taught using the traditional method (called the control group) differed significantly on any relevant variables.
+The students with ADHD in the blended learning strategy group (the experimental group) and the traditional method group (the control group) are matched in this section based on homogeneity determined by pre-test scores on the critical thinking variable and its dimensions (process and product of thinking) and the social skills variable and its dimensions (skill of concern for others, relationship/friendship skills, communication skills, self-care/self control skills, and decision making/problem solving skills) prior to the experiment.
+It is a prerequisite for carrying out two experimental groups are matched based on their pre-test scores on two different variables: social skills and its dimensions (communication skills, self-care/self control skills, and decision making/problem solving skills) and critical thinking and its dimensions (process and product of thinking).
+T-values of the pre-test mean scores were calculated to match the groups and determine whether the ADHD students in the group taught using the blended learning strategy (called the experimental group) and the group taught using the traditional method (called the control group) differed significantly on any relevant variables.
 The values are summarised in the tables that follow:

-Table 2: t-values between the pre-test mean scores on critical thinking along with its dimensions-process of thinking and product of thinking-of students with ADHD in the groups taught using the blended learning strategy (experimental group) and the traditional method (control group).
+Table 2: t-values between the pre-test mean scores on critical thinking along with its dimensions process of thinking and product of thinking-of students with ADHD in the groups taught using the blended learning strategy (experimental group) and the traditional method (control group).

 Variables Groups N Mean SD t-value Sig.
-(2-tailed) Critical Thinking Experimental Group 40 25.73 6.45 Control Group 40 25.78 5.51 0.04 .97 Process of Thinking Experimental Group 40 24.03 6.07 Control Group 40 24.15 5.25 0.10 .92 Product of thinking Experimental Group 40 1.7 1.04 Control Group 40 1.63 1.03 0.32 .75 t= 1.990 to be significant at 0.05 level for 78 degrees of freedom t= 2.640 to be significant at 0.01 level for 78 degrees of freedom Significant at 0.05 level
+(2-tailed) Critical Thinking Experimental Group 40 25.73 6.45 Control Group Control Group 40 25.78 5.51 0.04 .97 Process of Thinking Experimental Group 40 24.03 6.07 Control Group 40 24.15 5.25 0.10 .92 Product of thinking Experimental Group 40 1.7 1.04 Control Group 40 1.63 1.03 0.32 .75 t= 1.990 to be significant at 0.05 level for 78 degrees of freedom t= 2.640 to be significant at 0.01 level for 78 degrees of freedom \Significant at 0.05 level